Partnership for Safe Water

 PWC is proud to be a charter member of the Partnership for Safe Water, which was developed jointly by the Environmental Protection Agency, American Water Works Association, utilities, and other water

-In 2016, PWC received the 15-Year Director’s Award from the Partnership for maintaining the Directors Award for 15 Years.
-The Directors Award is presented to water systems who have completed a successful review in the Partnership’s Self-Assessment and Peer Review phase, a phase in which utilities examine the capabilities of their treatment plant operation and administration and then create a plan for implementing improvements.
+20-Year Director’s Award In 2021, PWC received the 20-Year Director’s Award from the Partnership for maintaining the Directors Award for 20 Years.
+The Director’s Award is presented to water systems who have completed a successful review in the Partnership’s Self-Assessment and Peer Review phase, a phase in which utilities examine the capabilities of their treatment plant operation and administration and then create a plan for implementing improvements.

 In April of 2011, PWC became a Charter Member of the Partnership for Safe Water Distribution System Optimization Program.
 This new Partnership program focuses on the operation and maintenance of our water treatment facilities, mains, and water storage tanks.
 As a Charter Member, PWC will test program materials and provide input to improve this program for others that follow.